David Reuteler

 Jun 2002

-Engineering Services Group of
+Engineering Services Group

-Tricord Systems, Inc. - Plymouth, MN
+Tricord Systems - Plymouth, MN

 • Designed, implemented and automated a build, release and workflow process.